Dharmi3112/Pipelined-RISC-V-Processor-using-Verilog/README.md

 ## Test Program

-The processor was verified using a program that finds the maximum value in an array.
+The processor was verified using a program (given in report) that finds the maximum value in an array.

 ### Result